Sravankumar-data/Barkalyze/README.md

 🔹 Step 3: Commit the DVC Metadata to Git

-git add data_versioning/emotion_dataset.dvc .gitignore git commit -m "Add emotion dataset version 2"
+git add data_versioning/emotion_dataset.dvc .gitignore

+git commit -m "Add emotion dataset version 2"

 🔹 Step 4: Tag the Dataset Version

 git tag v2

 git push origin v2

 The current data will be uploaded in the storage of dagshub and you can use it based on the version

-make changes in the pipeline to get the current version dataset in src\bark\pipeline\stage_01_dataingestion.py
+Make changes in the pipeline to get the current version dataset

+in src\bark\pipeline\stage_01_dataingestion.py

 ![make changes](doc_readMe/pic1.png)